jrauf/Impact-of-News-Announcements-on-Stock-Price-and-Volume-Spikes-/README.md

 ## Contributing

 This project was created and maintained by **[Joshua Rauf]**.
-As the sole contributor as part of a larger statisitcs course project, I welcome feedback and suggestions.
+As sole contributor to the code, but as part of a larger statisitcs course project.

 Dataset Citation